 Click on "or" to add extra positions and optimize the scope of the rule.
 Use the minus sign to remove a position.

 - Click on the Add new property button to add extra filters, if necessary.
-Select a Regular field or/and a Custom field -> click on Add.
+Select a Regular field or/and a Custom field, and click on Add.

-When you have added the filter, set it up by clicking on Not set or enter a value.
+When you have added the filter, set it up by clicking on Not set or entering a value.

 Note: You can add as many filters as you wish by clicking on Add new property and repeating the steps.

 (1) You can update the successor card with a predefined action when the predecessor moves to a certain position on the board.